nicolasdasriaux/intlist/presentation.md

 ---

-# Arrays to the Rescue!
-Really?
+# **Array** to the Rescue!
+Not so...

 ---

-# Very Memory and CPU Efficient
+# Very Memory and CPU Efficient :thumbsup:

-* No boxing
+* No boxing :thumbsup:
-* No unboxing
+* No unboxing :thumbsup:
-* Contiguous storage in memory
+* Contiguous storage in memory :thumbsup:

 ---

-# Only Mutable and Not Even Extensible
+# Only Mutable and Non-Extensible :thumbsdown:

 ```java
 final int[] array = {1, 2, 3};